- 01. Why your U.S. booth probably shouldn't fly

 Customs, ATA carnets, and import documentation

-If you do ship goods internationally for a show, you'll need an ATA carnet β€” essentially a passport for your booth that lets it enter and leave the country temporarily without paying import duties.
-Carnets are issued by your country's chamber of commerce and cost roughly $300–$800 plus a refundable security deposit equal to a percentage of the goods' declared value.
+If you do ship goods internationally for a show, you'll need an ATA carnet β essentially a passport for your booth that lets it enter and leave the country temporarily without paying import duties.
+Carnets are issued by your country's chamber of commerce; pricing depends on the declared value of the goods and includes a refundable security deposit on top of the issuing fee.

-Without a carnet, you'll pay import duties on entry and chase a refund on exit β€” a process that can take months and sometimes never completes.
+Without a carnet, you'll pay import duties on entry and chase a refund on exit β a process that can take months and sometimes never completes.
 Get the carnet.
 The exception is consumables (giveaways you intend to leave behind, food samples, printed brochures) which can be declared as imports and don't need carnet coverage.

 Hiring a local builder vs. shipping your own

 The economics of a local builder almost always win for shows in major international markets.
-A reputable builder in Frankfurt, Barcelona, Shanghai, or Dubai can build to your design files, source materials locally, handle local labor and union requirements, and deliver a booth that looks identical to what you'd ship from home β€” at 40–60% of the all-in cost.
+A reputable builder in Frankfurt, Barcelona, Shanghai, or Dubai can build to your design files, source materials locally, handle local labor and union requirements, and deliver a booth that looks identical to what you'd ship from home β typically at a meaningful discount to the all-in cost of shipping your own.
+Get quotes from two or three local builders so you can compare apples to apples.

 Local labor rules vary wildly